Faresevices/farenow-remote-api/readme.md

 1. Get all the services and their corresponding images
 2. Get all subservices and their corresponding tables under a service
 3. Get all questions for a subservice if they have that
+4. Get all available providers for the subservice in the area
-4. Push the order to the database
+5. Push the order to the database